tax saving tips switzerland

 The cost of commuting to work and back can be deducted from your taxable income.

-• Bicycle: Many cantons have a flat deduction for bicycles (typically 700 francs).
+• Bicycle: For direct federal tax and in almost all cantons, you can deduct a lump sum of 700 francs for your bicycle.
+Basel-Stadt allows a maximum deduction of 800 francs.
+The cantons of Uri and Geneva are the only cantons that do not allow deductions for your bicycle.
 Some cantons have limitations: In Glarus, for example, you cannot claim the bicycle deduction if your workplace is less than 10 minutes by foot from your home.

 • Public transportation: If you commute to work by train, bus, or tram, you can generally deduct the actual costs of public transportation from your taxable income.